 Also, photoperiod can be auto-calculated from latitude or entered manually.
 The latter can be useful when modeling experimental facilities.

-Conversions into Langleys per day (Ly/d) are provided using the "convert" button; imported time series may also be converted.

 See section 3.6 of the technical documentation.
 Also see the section titled “Important Note about Dynamic Loadings.”

 pH Screen

-To access this screen double-click on “pH” in the state variables list in the main window.
+To access this screen, double-click on “pH” in the state variables list in the main window.

 pH is important in AQUATOX for several reasons.